 In vitro assays have identified specific compounds in isatis root with potential anti-SARS (4) and anti-influenza activity (5), as well as cytotoxic activity against human liver cancer and leukemia cell lines (6).
 Several in vitro and animal studies also demonstrate antimicrobial (7), antiviral (8) (9), anti-endotoxic (10), immunostimulatory (3) (11), chemotherapeutic (12), and radioprotective effects (13).
 Animal models indicate anti-inflammatory, antipyretic, and antinociceptive effects (13) (14).

 In one clinical trial, isatis root eyedrops were an effective treatment for bacterial conjunctivitis (7).
-A small randomized clinical study demonstrated its utility for reducing the severity of radiation mucositis (15).
+A small randomized study demonstrated the utility of an isatis root extract solution for significantly reducing severity of radiation mucositis, anorexia, and swallowing difficulty in head and neck cancer patients (15).

 Isatis leaf has both overlapping and different properties from isatis root.